mrbridge-mrbridge/alx-backend-javascript/0x04-TypeScript/README.md

 * for Java subject, log to the console Java, set cTeacher as the teacher, call the two methods getRequirements and getAvailableTeacher, and print the strings they return
 * for React subject, log to the console React, set cTeacher as the teacher, call the two methods getRequirements and getAvailableTeacher, and print the strings they return

+# Task..11

+* Create a directory task_5 and copy these configuration files into the root of task_5: package.json, tsconfig.json, webpack.config.js

+* Create two interfaces MajorCredits and MinorCredits in task_5/js/main.ts:

+    * Each interface defines a number named credits
+    * Add a brand property to each interface in order to uniquely identify each of them
+* Create two functions named sumMajorCredits and sumMinorCredits in task_5/js/main.ts:

+    * Each function takes two arguments subject1 and subject2
+    * sumMajorCredits returns MajorCredits value and sumMinorCredits returns MinorCredits value
+    * Each function sums the credits of the two subjects